-While growing up during the Civil Rights Era, Means became one of the first African-Americans to graduate from Northwest High School and was an Indianapolis 500 Princess.
+While growing up during the Civil Rights Era, Means became one of the first African Americans to graduate from Northwest High School and was also an Indianapolis 500 Festival Princess.
 During this time, she was incredibly influenced by the work of Marvella Bayh and Esther Bray – women who gave of themselves through political service from different sides of the aisle.
 “They realized the goal is the same even if we may be on different sides,” she said.

 Inspired by these dynamic women, Means dedicated herself to political service.
 She has spent decades focusing on health in Indianapolis; first in her role of city-county councilwoman and later as the first female deputy mayor of Indianapolis and leader of the Indiana Office of Faith-Based and Community Initiatives.
 Her charge as deputy mayor was to reduce the infant mortality rate, something she is still passionate about today.
 “We continue to have babies die before they reach the age of one.
 As a community we fail in our efforts to keep that from happening.
 Infant mortality is a measure of the community’s overall health.
 We aren’t there yet.”

 Means is also concerned about the disparate impact of infant mortality in minority communities.
 “African American children are two times as likely to die as opposed to their Caucasian counterparts.
 For us to be strong as a community we must make health a priority.”